Mylan: New COPD drug

-In June 2015, the company agreed to work with Pulmatrix, a company with a proprietary inhaled drug delivery platform, to co-develop a product to treat for chronic obstructive pulmonary disease; the product was PUR0200, a generic drug in a Pulmatrix device.
+In June 2015, the company agreed to work with Pulmatrix, a company with a proprietary inhaled drug delivery platform, to co-develop a product to treat for chronic obstructive pulmonary disease (COPD); the product was PUR0200, a generic drug in a Pulmatrix device.

 Meda acquisition

 In February 2016, the company announced it would acquire Meda AB for $9.9 billion.
 In May 2016, the company announced it would acquire Renaissance Acquisition Holdings dermatology division for up to $1 billion.

 In December 2016, the State attorneys general of 20 states filed a civil complaint accusing the company of a coordinated scheme to artificially maintain high prices for a generic antibiotic and diabetes drug.
 The complaint alleged price collusion schemes between six pharmaceutical firms including informal gatherings, telephone calls, and text messages.

-In October 2017, the company announced the launch of the first FDA-approved generic of Teva’s long-acting Copaxone.
+In October 2017, the company announced the launch of the first FDA-approved generic of Teva's long-acting Copaxone.
 Approximately three months later, Credit Suisse analyst Vamil Divan cited IMS Health data which showed that the new generic accounted for 10% of the market.

-In May 2018, the company announced a collaboration with West Virginia University to expose children across West Virginia to STEM educational initiatives.
+In May 2018, the company announced a collaboration with West Virginia University to provide children across West Virginia with STEM education.